Finch-API/finch-demo-nextjs/README.md

 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+1. Create a new connection by either selecting `Redirect Flow` or `Embed Flow`.
+Or if you want to skip [Finch Connect](https://developer.tryfinch.com/docs/reference/4a41b0589896f-overview), you can create a `Gusto Sandbox` to start viewing data.

-You can start editing the page by modifying `components/finch-connect.tsx` or `components/navbar.tsx` or `pages/api/finch`.
+You can start editing the app by modifying `components/finch-connect.tsx` or `components/navbar.tsx` or `pages/api/finch`.
 The pages auto-update as you edit the files.

+You can download the Finch API data as a CSV file by selecting the download icon next to each section.
+View the code to convert JSON to CSV in `/pages/api/finch/download`.

 Finch Data Types can be found in `types/finch.d.ts`.

 ### Notes

+- This app uses `node-json-db` package as a "stand-in" database to make it easy to store access tokens.
+Replace `/util/database.ts` with your preference of database.

-- Uses SWR to fetch api requests.
+- This app uses `swr` package to fetch API requests.
 A global fetcher function is used which includes a progress bar when loading.
 Editable in `components/layout.tsx` and `pages/_app.tsx`.

-- If you want to manually set the `current_connection`, overide the access token located in `./database.json`.
+- If you want to manually set the `current_connection`, overide the access token located in `./database.json` (after running the application locally).

 - Always try to check for null values when displaying data in a user interface `ex: (employee?.email)`